gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 ## How to find appropriate vocabularies?

-A lot of RDF vocabularies have already been defined for standard use cases such as:
+A lot of RDF vocabularies have already been defined for standard use cases, such as:
 - Modeling of vocabularies (VOAF)
 - Bibliography management (BIBO)
 - Metadata descriptions (DublinCore)